Priscilla Ahn: Career

 Priscilla Ahn has toured with Joshua Radin, Amos Lee, Willie Nelson and Ray Lamontagne and contributed vocals to the albums Supply and Demand, Mission Bell and Kaleidoscope.
 She was selected as Artist of the Week in Paste magazine in June 2008.

 Ahn's songs have appeared on the television shows Grey's Anatomy, Knight Rider, Make It Or Break It, Married Single Other, several episodes of the Ghost Whisperer, and in the films Disturbia, Bride Wars, Love Happens, My Sister's Keeper, Free Willy: Escape from Pirate's Cove and Moms' Night Out.

 After contributing to the compilations album, His Way, Our Way, Priscilla Ahn collaborated with Inara George, Sia, Eleni Mandell, Charlie Wadhams and Jake Blanton on her album When You Grow Up which was produced by Ethan Johns.

 Ahn appeared on The Tonight Show with Jay Leno in May 2011 and ABC's Dancing with the Stars, performing songs from her debut A Good Day and the title track from When You Grow Up.

 After a period of writer's block, Ahn isolated herself in a remote desert hotel to create new music for the album This is Where We Are.
 "I found the whole thing really inspiring, and suddenly, all these songs came pouring out.
 I just needed a little isolation and focus, some new sounds to play with, and a carefree, 'this is just an experiment' attitude to begin writing again."
 This Is Where We Are was released in Japan on 19 July 2013 and later in Korea and Taiwan and was released in the US on 15 February 2014.

-She also composed and performed music for the nationally successful Ghibli film in 2014: When Marnie Was There directed by Hiromasa Yonebayashi including the soundtrack in the credit sequence Fine on the Outside, as well as 9 other songs based on the film which were published in an album When Marnie Was There Song Album - Just Know That I Love You.
+She also composed and performed music for the Ghibli film When Marnie Was There directed by Hiromasa Yonebayashi including the soundtrack in the credit sequence Fine on the Outside, as well as nine other songs based on the film which were published in an album When Marnie Was There Song Album - Just Know That I Love You.

 Ahn's music is described as grounded in folk, country, and pop.

 Ahn explored electropop music in the album This Is Where We Are.
-Of the album's stylistic departure, she said, " I like to let things naturally flow out when I’m writing, and be whatever they’ll be.
+Of the album's stylistic departure, she said, "I like to let things naturally flow out when I’m writing, and be whatever they’ll be.
 I think the biggest reason why this album ended up sounding so different from my previous two is because I wrote most of these songs on a keyboard, instead of my guitar.
 I bought a keyboard, learned how to use Logic Pro, and used their basic audio samples as a songwriting tool.
 It opened up a whole new world to me sonically, and all these new songs just came pouring out."

 Personal life

 Ahn married actor Michael Weston in May 2010.
-They have 2 children.
+They have two children.